FCS-analysis/PyCorrFit/README.rst

 After each commit to the PyCorrFit repository, a binary installer is created by `Appveyor <https://ci.appveyor.com/project/paulmueller/PyCorrFit>`__.
 Click on a build and navigate to ``ARTIFACTS`` (upper right corner right under the running time of the build).
-From there you can download the executable Windows installer.
+From there you can download the Windows installer of the commit.

 .. |PyCorrFit| image:: https://raw.github.com/FCS-analysis/PyCorrFit/master/doc/Images/PyCorrFit_logo_dark.png